NVIDIA Corporation

 Our Company and Our Businesses

-Our two operating segments are "Compute & Networking" and "Graphics."
-Refer to Note 16 of the Notes to the Consolidated Financial Statements in Part IV, Item 15 of this Annual Report on Form 10-K for additional information.
+Our two operating segments are “Compute & Networking” and “Graphics.”
+Refer to Note 13 of the Notes to Condensed Consolidated Financial Statements in Part I, Item 1 of this Quarterly Report on Form 10-Q for additional information.

 Headquartered in Santa Clara, California, NVIDIA was incorporated in California in April 1993 and reincorporated in Delaware in April 1998.